 Paul Fox, HR Director at Offshore Design Engineering Ltd at said: “We are delighted to have our recruits among the first cohort of the ECITB’s new Graduate Development Programme.

 “It makes perfect sense to invest in specialist training for those embarking on engineering careers from a University background in the same way as we do for school-leavers entering into apprenticeships.
 It is a huge step forward in the way we approach learning and development for highly skilled new recruits.”

 The Graduate Development Grant is the first of a number of initiatives set out in the ECITB’s new business plan.
 The plan, published in January 2020, follows the decision by employers in October to approve the ECITB’s three-year strategy, Leading Industry Learning 2020-2022 , and the proposal to raise the industrial training levy.

 The new business plan sets out how the ECITB will meet its objectives for the next three years and help address the major challenges facing the engineering construction industry.
 This includes the need to deliver £600bn-worth of major infrastructure projects over the next decade, replace an ageing industry workforce and support the transition to a net zero carbon economy.

 The ECITB has a proud history supporting the training of graduates engineers as they embark on careers in industry.
 This new national programme follows previous initiatives including the ECITB’s graduate retention scheme, which saw around 500 graduate engineers supported during the downturn in the oil and gas sector.
+2 hearts agency offer you to know about popular types of dating travel click here for more.
 This scheme, which funded the professional development of learners at risk of redundancy, helped to retain 75% of those graduates in the industry.